CoAP: Echo, Request-Tag, and Token Processing

 A message's "freshness" is a measure of when a message was sent on a

-time scale of the recipient.
+timescale of the recipient.
 A server that receives a request can

 either verify that the request is fresh or determine that it cannot